 Anchor Quilt Back

-Most of the time I am able to make backings for my quilts without much trouble, but for some reason the backing for my anchor quilt top was a struggle.
+Most of the time I am able to make backings for my quilts without much trouble, but for some reason the backing for my

 I had my heart set on a specific fabric but couldn’t find it anywhere.
 Then I ordered a print I was sure would work, but when it came the blues were so off that it wasn’t an option.
 I found another print I liked but again it was out of stock everywhere.
 I went to several quilt shops looking for something I liked.
 And then one afternoon I decided to more earnestly look through my stash for something I could make work and found this turquoise houndstooth print by Paula Prass for Michael Miller several years ago.
 Not quite enough for the backing, but enough to get started.